imry-ziv/redhat-rag-architecture/README.md

 - construct prompt & call generation model
 - return answer + evidence + provenance + tool links

-Minimal endpoints:
+### Minimal endpoints:
 - POST /v1/query — main query endpoint
 - GET /healthz — liveness
 - GET /readyz — readiness
 - POST /admin/reindex — admin trigger for ingestion (authenticated)

-C## ontainerization and container orchestration
+## Containerization

 Containerize the following separately:
 1. API / Orchestrator.
 Needs async support, isolates dependencies.
 2. Data ingestion workers.
 Are .worker dockerfiles, will be long running because of periodic reading of docs, GH, slack, and updates of vector store / BM25 / metadata DB.
 3. Vector store.
-Use Pinecone client, to ensure consistent versioning and configs.
+Use Pinecone client (needed only if self hosted, otherwise API client inside API container), to ensure consistent versioning and configs.
 4. BM25 - ElasticSearch container.
 5. Metadata DB - PostgreSQL container.
 6. Reranker LLM container - containerize to allow it to scale independantly from API.
 7. No need for LLM service containerization since we are using external API client (inside API container, OpenAPI or Anthropic).

+## Container Orchestration and Deployment

 Orchestrate the above containers with OpenShift (of course…):

-- Run each RAG component (client / container) in an OpenShift pod.
+- Pods and services: Each component runs in an OpenShift pod. the services expose stable endpoints and routes expose API externally.

+- Persistance: use Persistent Volumes for BM25 indices and metadata DB to survive restarts.

+- Scaling and health: use Horizontal Pod Autoscaler for API, workers, reranker, do liveness/readiness probes to ensure self-healing.

+- Config and secrets: ConfigMaps for config, Secrets for credentials (LLM keys, GitHub/Slack tokens).

+- FINAL WORKFLOW: API receives query → router → retrieval planner → executor → reranker → final LLM → response.
+Ingestion workers keep vector store, BM25, and metadata DB up to date.